 Contrary to the ad copy, they won't fit in every Revere/G.E. chimer.
 I've seen two where the motor had to be reworked (not a small job) before the motor body would clear the chime gears.
 It's certainly possible with the right tools to tap the end of the shaft and install a drive pinion so they could power B rotor Telechrons.
 Please contact me if you have any experience with this.

 For some, the best way to get a new rotor is from another clock.
 See below.

 Q. "Where can I get parts for my Telechron clock?"

 A. People asking this question really DO want to know if they can order a new dial for their 2H15 from somewhere.
 That's so cute!
 Unfortunately, (unless it's the best kept secret ever) there's nowhere to get Telechron parts except from other Telechrons.
-The good news is that Telechron models shared many, many parts. (for that matter, G.E. models shared many parts with each other too.
-Except for motors and knobs, they didn't share too much with their Telechron cousins.)
-The BAD news is that it's usually the same stuff that's ruined on every clock.
-For example, if you have a 7H125 Dispatcher with a big crack in the top (and you probably do), every 7H125 you find with damage will have damage to front case in some way.
+The good news is that Telechron and GE models shared many parts.
+The BAD news is that the parts most needed (cases and dials) aren't usally shared between models and it's usually the same stuff that's ruined on every clock.
+For example, if you have a 7H125 Dispatcher with a big crack in the top (and you probably do), every damaged 7H125 you find will have damage to front case in some way.
 That's life.

 Q. "I'd like to find a model (some model) clock.
 Can you sell me one or tell me where I can find one?"